IBM 801

 The 801 was an experimental central processing unit (CPU) design developed by IBM during the 1970s.
 It is considered to be the first modern RISC design, relying on processor registers for all computations and eliminating the many variant addressing modes found in CISC designs.
-Originally developed as the processor for a telephone switch, it was later used as the basis for a minicomputer and a number of products for their mainframe line.
-The initial design was a 24-bit processor; that was soon replaced by 32-bit implementations of the same concepts and the original 24-bit 801 was used only into the early 1980s.
+Originally developed as the processor for a telephone switch, it was later used as the basis for a minicomputer and a number of products for IBM's mainframe line.
+The initial 24-bit design was used until the early 1980s.
+It was then replaced by 32-bit implementations of the same concepts, which evolved into the modern 64-bit IBM Power Systems platform.

 During the initial design the system was considered as a simple processor with limited functionality that would not compete with IBM's more complex systems like the System/370.
 But as they explored the concept using huge amounts of performance data collected from their customers, the team was able to demonstrate that the simple design was able to easily outperform even the most powerful classic CPU designs.
 Applying these same techniques to existing machines like the S/370, that is, ignoring the many complex opcodes in favour of doing everything it could in registers, doubled the performance of those systems as well.
 The complexity of these older designs actually led to slower and much more costly machines, spending considerable complexity implementing codes that were better left unused.
 This demonstrated the value of the RISC concept, and all of IBM's future systems were based on the principles developed during the 801 project.

 For his work on the 801, John Cocke was recognized with several awards and medals, including the Turing Award in 1987, National Medal of Technology in 1991, and the National Medal of Science in 1994.